gitjuba/javascript-roguelike/LOG.md

   - or, more generally, when the player environment changes
 - when there are monsters within the field of vision
 - when the floor tile is something else than `.` (for example, moving into stairs)
+  - this is a special case of the player environment changing

 ## 2022-09-11

 Let's create a new class/container for the tile map utilities.
 When a dungeon level is generated, an instance of a tile map is created which is then accessed by the generator, the level object and the game itself.

 All the "tilemap masks" in the level object, such as _seen_, _is visible_, _can monster spawn_ etc, are naturally converted into this utility class objects.
 This approach would unify the access into a tile map (now it's `{x, y}` some where and `(i, j)` elsewhere).
 Hmm, or maybe not, none of the masks need the geometry-related functionality.

+Stopping auto-walk when player environment changes causes too many interruptions.
+It's better to check the environment in the forward direction, that is, towards the direction of movement and its neighboring directions.